 If you are meal prepping this recipe, it is best to remove the pesto chicken spaghetti from the shell for storage.
 Store in the fridge for up to 4 days.

 Recipe adapted from Green Chili Chicken Enchilada Stuffed Spaghetti Squash by Danae at Recipe Runner.
+Nutrition information estimated with My Fitness Pal.

 - Serving Size: one half stuffed squash